gsarti/website-content/content/post/iclr2020-transformers/index.md

 ![](assets/electra.png)

-The masking strategy used in BERT-like models is very data inefficient, using only ~15% of the input text to complete the MLM task.
+The masking strategy used in BERT-like models is quite data inefficient, using only ~15% of the input text to complete the MLM task.
 However, the percentage of masked data can hardly be increased since having too many masked tokens may degrade the overall context information.

 **ELECTRA** proposes a simple yet effective approach to cope with this inefficiency.
 A small masked language model is trained and then used as a generator to fill the masked tokens in the input with its predictions, as in normal MLM.
 However, the new task for the main model will be a **discriminative** one: instead of predicting masked tokens, the model has to detect which tokens have been replaced by the generator.
 This allows leveraging the entire input sequence for training.
 As mentioned by the authors, this approach consistently outperforms MLM pre-training given the same compute budget.